qzq92/Some_Job_Technical_Assessment/README.md

 ----------------------------------------------------------------------

-Please upload your findings, responses and code to your Google Drive or Dropbox, and send us the link as part of your answer by 13 Jun, Monday 6pm (within 5 days from date of releasing the questions).
+Please upload your findings, responses and code to your Google Drive or Dropbox, and send us the link as part of your answer by 06 Dec, Wednesday (within 5 days from date of releasing the questions).

 · Your code (with code comment) in ipynb or Rmd (html), output, Tableau twbx, etc. in response to questions in Section 1; and